6 Signs Your Callout Isn’t Actually About Accountability

 So you can use multiple strategies—both calling in, man-to-man, and encouraging men to listen to the women who are directly harmed by this issue.

-As activists, we can fall into a terrible pattern of standing against shame and judgment… by shaming and judging each other.
+As activists, we can fall into a terrible pattern of standing against shame and judgment … by shaming and judging each other.

 We all know how it feels to be judged.
 That’s why we’re aiming for the kind of liberation that allows us all to be ourselves without being mistreated.